ykjit/yk/src/dev/index.md

-# Yorick Development
+# Development

-This section talks about how to get up and running with developing Yorick.
+This section talks about how set up your system to start developing yk.